zizroc/villager/README.md

 ## Takeaways
 When reading though the Readme and vignettes, it's important to take note of a few concepts

-- Date times should use the [gregorian](edgararuiz/gregorian) package
 - Villages are the highest aggregate; they contain villages which in turn contain agents (winiks)
 - Agents and resources can be subclassed to support additional properties
 - The data_writer class can be subclassed when writing to data sources other than csv